Delors/Course_W3M20014/5-aes.rst

 S-Box Rationale
 ----------------

-- The S-box is designed to be resistant to known cryptanalytic attacks
+- The S-box is designed to be resistant to known cryptanalytic attacks.
-- The Rijndael developers sought a design that has a low correlation between input bits and output bits and the property that the output is not a linear mathematical function of the input
+- The Rijndael developers sought a design that has a low correlation between input bits and output bits and the property that the output is not a linear mathematical function of the input.
-- The nonlinearity is due to the use of the multiplicative inverse in the construction of the S-box
+- The nonlinearity is due to the use of the multiplicative inverse in the construction of the S-box.